Toya-gif/Module-1/1E SEB-MINIMUM OF THREE NUMBERS.md

 # Experiment No: 1e – SEB-Minimum of Three Numbers

 ## AIM
-To write a Python program to find the minimum between three integer numbers using a conditional expression (Ternary operator).
+To write a Python program to find minimum between three float numbers using conditional Expression

 ## ALGORITHM
-1. Begin the program.
+1)Start
-2. Read the three numbers: `num1`, `num2`, and `num3` from the user.
+2)Input three numbers: a, b, and c
-3. Compare `num1`, `num2`, and `num3` to find the smallest number:
+3)Check if a is less than both b and c:
-   - If `num1` is less than or equal to both `num2` and `num3`, then `num1` is the minimum.
+4)If True, print a as the minimum
-   - Else, if `num2` is less than or equal to both `num1` and `num3`, then `num2` is the minimum.
+5)Else if b is less than both a and c:
-   - Otherwise, `num3` is the minimum.
+6)If True, print b as the minimum
-4. Print the minimum value along with the input numbers in the format:
+7)Else:
-   `"The minimum of num1, num2, num3 is min_num."`
+8)Print c as the minimum
-5. Terminate the program.
+9)End

 ## PROGRAM
 ```python